AtaGowani/redacteduser/_posts/2025-07-12-Virtual-Private-Networks.md

 # Virtual Private Networks (VPNs): What They Do—and What They Don’t

-In the privacy world, VPNs (Virtual Private Networks) often get thrown around as a one-stop-shop for online anonymity.
-But what exactly do they offer?
-And what are their limitations?
+VPNs (Virtual Private Networks) are often mentioned as a quick fix for online privacy.
+But what do they actually protect you from?
+And what are their limits?

-If you’re privacy-curious or just trying to understand how to protect your data online, here’s a clear breakdown of what VPNs actually do—and what they don’t.
+If you are curious about privacy or just want to better protect your data online, here is a breakdown of what VPNs actually help with, and what they do not.

 ## ✅ What VPNs Do
-### 1. Protect Your Data from Your Internet Service Provider (ISP)
+### 1. Protect Your Data from Internet Service Providers (ISPs)

 When you connect to the internet without a VPN, your internet service provider (ISP) can see the websites you visit and when you visit them.
 While most ISPs may not actively monitor or monetize your browsing, they can.
 And that’s enough reason to be cautious.